mickeyzzc/security-collector-exporter/doc/SECURITY_CHECKLIST.md

     annotations:
       summary: "Firewall is disabled"
       description: "System firewall should be enabled to protect against network attacks"

+  - alert: UnknownProcessUsingPort
+    expr: linux_security_ports_use_info{process="unknown"} == 1
+    for: 0m
+    labels:
+      severity: warning
+      category: security
+    annotations:
+      summary: "Unknown process using port"
+      description: "Port {{ $labels.port }} is being used by an unknown process"

   # 密码策略告警
   - alert: PasswordMaxDaysTooLong